 Heaven of Tipsy Delight

-Unusually for a daiginjo, “Suirakuten” is aged in the bottle for two years, developing a rarefied, multi-hued flavor.
+Unusually for a daiginjo, “Suirakuten” is aged in the bottle for up to two years, developing a rarefied, multihued flavor.
 Gentle yet strong, unassuming but proud, a masterpiece of the brewer’s art.

 Akita Brewing Company